tangentyh/notes-of-tan/javaNotes.md

          long getDelay(TimeUnit unit);
      }
      ```
-     - necessity -- a `compareTo` method that provides an ordering consistent with its `getDelay` method
-       - which violates the consistency between `compareTo` and `equals`
+     - consistency between `compareTo` and `getDelay` -- a `compareTo` method needs to provide an ordering consistent with its `getDelay` method, which violates the consistency between `compareTo` and `equals`

-1. `java.util.concurrent.LinkedTransferQueue` -- unbounded TransferQueue backed by dual queues of slack (refer to source code)
+1. `java.util.concurrent.LinkedTransferQueue` -- unbounded `TransferQueue` backed by dual queues of slack (refer to source code) based on linked nodes
    ```java
    public class LinkedTransferQueue<E> extends AbstractQueue<E>
    implements TransferQueue<E>, Serializable